 H1.
-Surface Water Learning Plan
+Surface Water and Groundwater Learning Plan

-This appendix provides a draft Surface Water Learning Plan table of contents for typical class 2 Transboundary Waters.
+This appendix provides a draft Surface Water and Groundwater Learning Plan table of contents for typical class 2 Transboundary Waters.
 This table of contents is not exhaustive.
 The BMC will jointly decide where to place effort on a case-by-case basis.
-The Surface Water Learning Plan will be developed in conjunction with other components, such as Groundwater, to ensure an overall ecosystem approach.
+The Surface Water and Groundwater Learning Plans will be developed in conjunction with other components to ensure an overall ecosystem approach.
 Traditional knowledge and use information will be considered in every aspect of the Learning Plan.